 A committee of student representatives review applications for SOF funding submitted by their peers and make decisions on how best to distribute the available funds.
 Each undergraduate School – Health Studies, Kinesiology and Nursing - has a separate Student Opportunity Fund committee that is associated with its Students’ Association.
 And there is a Faculty-wide SOF committee associated with the Faculty of Health Sciences Students’ Council.

-Applications for 2016-17 SOF support will open in October (Round 1) and February (Round 2).
+Applications for SOF support open in October (Round 1) and February (Round 2).
 The application form will be posted on OWL when it is available.

 If you would prefer not to support the Student Opportunity Fund, you are entitled to opt out of the voluntary $100 student donation fee.